FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 In Node-RED, implementing If-Else logic allows you to create dynamic and responsive flows that react to different inputs and conditions.
 Whether you're automating a smart home, managing IoT devices, or developing complex workflows, mastering conditional logic is essential for creating intelligent systems.

 To implement If-Else logic in Node-RED, you can use the Switch node, which aligns perfectly with Node-RED's low-code approach.
-However, another way to achieve this is by using the Function node, which offers more flexibility and control when writing custom JavaScript logic.
+However, another way to achieve this is using the Function node, which offers more flexibility and control when writing custom JavaScript logic.

 ### Using Switch Node

-The [Switch](/node-red/core-nodes/switch/) node in Node-RED is used for routing messages based on specific conditions, offering a straightforward, low-code approach to implementing conditional logic in your flows. the Switch node allows you to set up rules using a visual interface, making it ideal for users who prefer a more intuitive method for handling conditions.
+The [Switch](/node-red/core-nodes/switch/) node in Node-RED is used for routing messages based on specific conditions, offering a straightforward, low-code approach to implementing conditional logic in your flows.
+The Switch node allows you to set up rules using a visual interface, making it ideal for users who prefer a more intuitive method for handling conditions.
 However, it’s important to note that the Switch node represents a different, independent concept known as the "switch statement."
 While it serves a similar purpose to If-Else logic by building conditional flows, it operates under its own programming paradigm.

 To demonstrate the Switch node, we'll set up a flow to make decisions based on the temperature value.
 We will route messages through different outputs based on temperature thresholds.

 1. Drag the inject node onto the canvas and set the `msg.payload` to `$random() * 100` as JSONata expression; this inject node will simulate a temperature sensor by generating a random number.
 2. Drag a Switch node onto the canvas.
 Double-click on it and set Property to `msg.payload`.
 3. To add rules, click the + Add button at the bottom left of the configuration panel.
-You will see a prompt to select the condition and the prompt to enter the value to compare with.
+You will see a prompt to select the condition and a prompt to enter the value to compare with.
 Add the following four rules and set it for "checking all rules":

     - Rule 1: `msg.payload > 30`
     - Rule 2: `msg.payload <= 30`
     - Rule 3: `msg.payload <= 20`
     - Rule 4: `msg.payload <= 10`

 4. Now drag another Switch node and connect its input to the output of Switch nodes 2 and 3.
-We are adding second switch node because we need to route messages based on ranges.
-A single Switch node doesn’t allow multiple checks in one rule, so to route the temperature based on ranges, we need to use another Switch node.
+We are adding a second switch node because we need to route messages based on ranges.
+A single Switch node doesn’t allow multiple checks in one rule, so we need to use another Switch node to route the temperature based on ranges.
 Add the following rules and set it for "stopping after the first match":

     - Rule 1: `msg.payload > 20`
     - Rule 2: `msg.payload > 10`